Eitan-brightleaf/gravityops-search/readme.txt

 3. Shows a more complex shortcode producing a richer, multi-field front-end layout.

 == Changelog ==

+### 1.0.4 | Dec 18, 2025
+Fixed a critical error caused by last release

 ### 1.0.3 | Dec 18, 2025
 Fixed a bug with new admin menu